-Attachment 2a Selection questionnaire - you must complete the questions detailed in this questionnaire online in the eSourcing Suite (qualification envelope)

-Attachment 3 Price matrix - you must complete the unlocked yellow cells in this attachment and upload to question PQ1 in the eSourcing Suite (commercial envelope).
+- Attachment 1a Framework Schedule 1 (Specification) forms part of the Framework Contract and sets out the scope of the requirement. - Attachment 2a Selection Questionnaire you must complete the questions detailed in this questionnaire online in the eSourcing Suite (qualification envelope). - Attachments 2b Certificate of Past Performance you are required to have your customer populate this attachment to support your contract example you provided at Part 11 Technical and Professional Ability of the selection questionnaire in the eSourcing Suite (qualification envelope).
+You must have this certificate of past performance signed by your contract customer.
+You must then attach the certificate to the relevant selection question in the eSourcing Suite (qualification envelope). - Attachment 3 Price Matrix complete the Price Matrix attachment in accordance with the instructions provided in paragraph 12 of Attachment 2 - How to bid.
+Upload your completed Price Matrix to question PQ1 in the eSourcing Suite (commercial envelope).

-Attachment 4 Information and declaration workbook - if you are relying upon any other organisation, including key subcontractors or consortium members, to meet the selection, you must get each of the organisations to populate this attachment.
-You must then attach each of the populated attachments to the relevant selection questions in the eSourcing Suite (qualification envelope).

-Attachment 5 Financial assessment template - you do not need to populate this template as part of your bid

-Attachment 6 Consortia details - you should complete this spreadsheet if you are bidding as the lead member of a consortium and attach to selection question 1.10.4 in the eSourcing Suite (qualification envelope).

-Attachment 7 Key subcontractor details - you should complete this spreadsheet if you intend to use Key Subcontracts in your bid and attach to selection question 1.12.3 in the eSourcing Suite (qualification envelope).

-Attachment 8 Frequently Asked Questions Framework - you do not need to submit this as part of your Bid.
-This document contains a list of questions and answers relating to our competitions that may be helpful to you.
+- Attachment 4 Information and Declaration Workbook if you are relying upon any other organisation, including key subcontractors or consortium members, to meet the selection, you must get each of the organisations to populate this attachment.
+You must then attach each of the populated attachments to the relevant selection questions in the eSourcing Suite (qualification envelope). - Attachment 5 Financial assessment template this is for information only, you do not need to populate this template as part of your bid. - Attachment 6 Consortia details you should complete this spreadsheet if you are bidding as the lead member of a consortium and attach to selection question 1.8.3 in the eSourcing Suite (qualification envelope). - Attachment 7 Key subcontractor details you should complete this spreadsheet if you intend to use Key Subcontractors in your bid and attach to selection question 1.10.1 in the eSourcing Suite (qualification envelope). - Attachment 8 Frequently Asked Questions you do not need to submit this as part of your Bid.
+This document contains a list of questions and answers relating to our competitions that may be helpful to you. - Attachment 9 Framework Contract Documents (Zip folder) this folder forms the framework contract and consists of: - Core Terms - Framework Schedules - Joint Schedules - Call Off Schedules; and - Framework Award Form (CCS will populate this at framework award)

-Attachment 9 Letter of Intent to guarantee - if you require a Guarantor this is the document that needs to be completed by a third party (Guarantor) to provide additional assurance to a Client that the Agency will meet their obligations under a call-off contract.

-Attachment 10 Framework Contract Documents (zip folder) - forms the Framework Contract and consists of:

-- Core terms;

-- Framework schedules;

-- Joint schedules:

-- Call-Off schedules; and

-- Framework award form (CCS will populate at framework award).

-Make sure you read all the attachments, and the contract documents which can be found in attachment 10.
+Make sure you read all the attachments, and the contract documents which can be found www.crowncommercial.gov.uk/agreements/RM6193.
 The guidance, information and instructions that we provide are there to help you to make a compliant bid.